On the multiplicity of arrangements of congruent zones on the sphere: Acknowledgements

 \bib{FVZ2016}{article}{ author={Fodor, F.}, author={V\'\i gh, V.}, author={Zarn\'ocz, T.}, title={Covering the sphere by equal zones}, journal={Acta Math.
 Hungar.}, volume={149}, date={2016}, number={2}, pages={478--489}, issn={0236-5294}, }

-\bib{FNN2016}{article}{ author={Frankl, N\'ora}, author={Nagy, J\'anos}, author={Nasz\'odi, M\'arton}, title={Coverings: variations on a result of Rogers and on the Epsilon-net theorem of Haussler and Welzl} journal={arXiv:1607.02888}, date={2016}, }
+\bib{FNN2016}{article}{ author={Frankl, N\'{o}ra}, author={Nagy, J\'{a}nos}, author={Nasz\'{o}di, M\'{a}rton}, title={Coverings: variations on a result of Rogers and on the epsilon-net theorem of Haussler and Welzl}, journal={Discrete Math.}, volume={341}, date={2018}, number={3}, pages={863--874}, issn={0012-365X}, }

 \bib{FK2008}{article}{ author={F\"uredi, Z.}, author={Kang, J.-H.}, title={Covering the $n$-space by convex bodies and its chromatic number}, journal={Discrete Math.}, volume={308}, date={2008}, number={19}, pages={4495--4500}, issn={0012-365X}, }